harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 The current status of the looping strategy for the node with maximum depth.

-When this expression is used in a step, Harness will resolve it to the looping strategy status of the first parent node (stage/step) of the step.
+When this expression is used in a step, Harness will resolve it to the looping strategy current status of the first parent node (stage/step) of the step.

-So if the step and stage both has the looping strategy then the expression will resolve to the step's looping strategy status.
+In cases where both the step and the stage have the looping strategy configured, the expression will resolve to the looping strategy current status of the step.

-If the step(or stepGroup) does not have the looping strategy configured then the expression will resolve to the stage's looping strategy status.
+If the step (or stepGroup) does not have the looping strategy configured, the expression will instead resolve to the looping strategy current status of the stage.

 ### <+strategy.node.[strategyNodeIdentifier].currentStatus>